ay-hani/mydoc/PKI/Readme.md

 Non-repudiations means that an individual connot successfully deny involvement in transactions . in the paper world an individual s signature legally binds them to their transactions.in the electronic world, the replacement for the pen based signature is a digital signature.

+## Certificate revocation

+Certificate that are no longer trustworthy must be revoked by the CA.

+## Cross-Certification

+Cross-certification allows different CA domains to establish and maintain trustworthy electronic relationships.